ubirch/ubirch-iota-service/README.md

 # ubirch-iota-service
 A small IOTA based anchoring service.
 Master sends the messages one by one while fix_storing sends them in a bundle.
-After a few tests I remarked that sending them one by one seems more time efficient.
+After a few tests I remarked that sending them one by one seemed more time efficient.

-The only time consuming operations in this project seems to be the call of api.send_tranfer(...) which sends a proposed transaction into the IOTA Tangle.
+The only time consuming operation in this project seems to be the call of api.send_tranfer(...) which sends a proposed transaction into the IOTA Tangle.

 This projects is using the IOTA testnet.
 So far the mainnet does not seem to be production ready.